Javi Marroquin Reveals ‘Heartlessly Hustled,’ ‘Teen Mom’ Tell-All In The Works?

 Once the news surfaced, Javi asserted that he was sick of people trying to insert him into Lowry’s new pregnancy drama.
 Marroquin also said that he’s had several media outlets reach out to him in an attempt to comment on Kailyn’s pregnancy but he has chosen to remain silent.

-Javi later posted a photo of their son Lincoln, 3, with the hopeful caption, “My son, follow your dreams.
+Javi later posted a photo of their son Lincoln, three, with the hopeful caption, “My son, follow your dreams.
 I’ll pick up the pieces for you.
 Love, your daddy.”

 My son, Follow your dreams I'll pick up the pieces for you Love, your daddy